S-CycleGAN: Semantic Segmentation Enhanced CT-Ultrasound Image-to-Image Translation for Robotic Ultrasonography: INTRODUCTION

 Ultrasound imaging is one of the most widely implemented medical imaging modalities, offering a versatile, non-invasive, and cost-effective method for visualizing the internal structures of the body in real-time.
 Although ultrasound imaging is safe and convenient, analyzing these images presents considerable challenges due to factors such as low contrast, acoustic shadows, and speckles \cite{8614204}.
 Deep learning based medical image processing methods have made great breakthroughs in recent years and have been the state-of-the-art tool for medical image processing applications in various fields, including detection, segmentation, classification, and synthesis \cite{zhou2023deep}.

 Nonetheless, due to the data-hungry nature of deep learning, the performance of those methods relies heavily on a large amount of image data and manual annotations.
-While progress in unsupervised learning techniques and the emergence of large-scale open-source image datasets have mitigated these issues somewhat, these solutions are less applicable in the field of medical image processing \cite{li2023systematic}.
-This discrepancy is mainly due to several factors: First, medical images require precise and reliable annotations, which must often be provided by expert clinicians, making the process time-consuming and expensive.
-Second, patient privacy concerns limit the availability and sharing of medical datasets.
-Third, the variability in medical imaging equipment and protocols across different healthcare facilities can lead to inconsistencies in the data, complicating the development of generalized models.
-Lastly, the high dimensionality and complexity of medical images demand larger and more diverse datasets to train effective models, which are not always feasible to compile in the medical field.
+While progress in unsupervised learning techniques and the emergence of large-scale open-source image datasets have mitigated these issues somewhat, these solutions are less applicable in the field of medical image processing due to several factors \cite{li2023systematic}.
+Firstly, medical images require precise and reliable annotations, which must often be provided by expert clinicians, making the process time-consuming and expensive.
+Secondly, patient privacy concerns limit the availability and sharing of medical datasets.
+Moreover, the variability in medical imaging equipment and protocols across different healthcare facilities can lead to inconsistencies in the data, complicating the development of generalized models.